 The Women of Aviation Worldwide Week is a global event that aims to spread awareness about gender imbalance in the aviation industry.
 It was launched back in 2011 and has been attended by aviation companies, associations, and individuals who wish to showcase the opportunities that the aviation industry can offer to women.
 The next iteration of the event will take place from March 2 to 8, 2020.

-Another solution is to provide scholarships so that women no longer need to fear the financial risk of taking flight lessons.
+Another solution is to provide scholarships so that women can afford flight lessons.
 In 2019, Boeing announced funding of $3 million for scholarships to be granted to under-represented populations in the aviation industry.
 The target group included females, minorities, and veterans.

-The deep-seated bias for males exists not just in aviation, but in several other fields.
 While other industries, such as the medical field or law enforcement, have enjoyed a marked improvement in female representation, aviation is still struggling.
-Yes, there may have been progress in the past few years, but it is nowhere near fast enough if we’re looking for real representation.
+Progress over the past few years has been growing.